 The default read rate is set to 11.25 (meaning the host reads 11.25 characters per second).
 We will work with you during onboarding to customize the read rate to your host's speaking cadence.

 To set a different read rate, contact email@example.com.

-The timing for brackets is calculated by adding up all the duration information in a script's bracket elements.
+The timing for brackets is calculated by adding up all the duration information in a script's bracket blocks.

 Add timing information to a bracket manually, by typing

-T= followed by the duration of the element.
+T= followed by the duration of the piece of media.
 Eg. T=2:07 would be 2 minutes and 7 seconds

 In the example below, the video clip would add 1 minute and 4 seconds to the timing.

 In the example below, there is no timing information this bracket, so it will not add anything to the duration of the script.